a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Hold Solid-Apple and double-click a folder icon.
 Verify that the folder opens, and that the original window closes.
 * Launch DeskTop.
 Open a window.
 Select a folder icon.
 Hold Solid-Apple and select File > Open.
 Verify that the folder opens, and that the original window closes.
 * Launch DeskTop.
 Open a window.
 Select a folder icon.
 Hold Open-Apple and select File > Open.
 Verify that the folder opens, and that the original window closes.
 * Launch DeskTop.
 Open a window.
 Select a folder icon.
 Press Open-Apple+Solid-Apple+O. Verify that the folder opens, and that the original window closes.
+Repeat with Caps Lock off.
 * Launch DeskTop.
 Open a window.
 Select a folder icon.
 Press Open-Apple+Solid-Apple+Down.
 Verify that the folder opens, and that the original window closes.
 * Launch DeskTop.
 Ensure nothing is selected.
 Press Open-Apple+Solid-Apple+O. Verify that nothing happens.
+Repeat with Caps Lock off.
 * Launch DeskTop.
 Ensure nothing is selected.
 Press Open-Apple+Solid-Apple+Down.
 Verify that nothing happens.

 * Launch DeskTop.
 Try to move a file (drag on same volume) where there is not enough space to make a temporary copy.
 Verify that the error message says that the file is too large to move.